tomas-fryza/vhdl-course/Labs/04-segment/README.md

    ![Vivado Port definition](Images/vivado_io_ports.png)

    5. Use [combinational process](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Processes) and define an architecture of the decoder.
-Note that, inside a process, `case`-`when` [assignments](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments) can be used.
+Note that, the process below is "executed" only when `hex_i` value is changed.
+Inside a process, `case`-`when` [assignments](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments) can be used.

 ```vhdl
 ------------------------------------------------------------------------